-Big State Home Buyers frequently helps families who are dealing with title problems.
-While it is possible for individuals to resolve some of these issues on their own with the proper knowledge and resources, it is much easier to work with a company that has experience dealing with the issues below.
-Below are the 5 most common title problems we come across.
+Big State Home Buyers frequently helps families who are dealing with clean title problems.
+While it is possible for individuals to resolve some of these issues on their own with the proper knowledge and resources, it is much easier to work with a company that has experience.

 If the former owner didn’t close with a title company, you are going to have a bigger problem.
 Resolving the lien in this case involves either contacting the former own to see if they will pay the debt, or it involves you negotiating with the lien holder.